IBM/ibm_zos_zosmf/_sources/roles/README_zmf_cpm_provision_software_service.rst.txt

   | **required**: False
   | **type**: str

+input_vars
+  Input variable names and values for the software service to be provisioned

+  This variable is required if software service expects specific inputs from user.
+This is a dictionary variable and needs to be in following format.

+  [{ "name":"VAR1","value":"VAR1_VALUE"},{..},...]

+  | **required**: False
+  | **type**: dict

 api_polling_retry_count
   Total retries number before role exit with failure waiting on instance action to complete.